trychlos/pwix-modal-info/README.md

 Just a button which will triggers the dialog opening with the attached object.

 Accepted parameters are:
-- titleButton: the title attached to the button, defaulting to 'Informations about <name>'
+- titleButton: the title attached to the button, defaulting to 'Informations about &lt;name&gt;'
 - titleDialog: the title of the to-be-opened dialog, defaulting to 'Informations'
 - name: the name to be displayed at the top of the object informations, defaulting to nothing
 - object: (mandatory) the object to be displayed.